gbdev/pandocs/content/pixel_fifo.md

-If the current tile is a window tile, the Y coordinate for the window tile is used, otherwise the following formula is used to calculate the Y coordinate: currentScanline + SCY.
-Because of this formula, fetcherY can be between 0 and 415.
+If the current tile is a window tile, the Y coordinate for the window tile is used, otherwise the following formula is used to calculate the Y coordinate: (currentScanline + SCY) & 255.
+Because of this formula, fetcherY can be between 0 and 159.

 The fetcher's X and Y coordinate can then be used to get the tile from VRAM.
 However, if the PPU's access to VRAM is [blocked](#vram-access)